kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. It receives its blood supply from branches of the external iliac arteries - F
 	D. It is entirely covered by peritoneum - F
 	E. The trigone is situated at the apex of the bladder

-#### Answer: A. Sympathetic fibres cause relaxation of the detrusor muscle and contraction of the internal sphincter - ?
+#### Answer: A. Sympathetic fibres cause relaxation of the detrusor muscle and contraction of the internal sphincter - TRUE
+- The bladder is covered only on its upper aspect by peritoneum.
+Its muscular wall is formed by the detrusor muscle and it is lined by transitional epithelium.
+The triangular-shaped area at the bladder base, which lies between the two ureteric orifices, is the trigone.
+The detrusor muscle is supplied by parasympathetic fibres, which cause contraction, and sympathetic fibres, which cause relaxation.
+It has an internal sphincter formed by smooth muscle and an external sphincter, which lies below the prostate in the male.
+The blood supply comes from the superior and inferior vesical arteries, which are branches of the internal iliac artery.

 ### Q16	- LEARN
 Which one of the following structures passes through the _foramen rotundum_ in the base of the skull?